 These financial statements are designed to provide a general overview of the Commission's finances for all those interested.
 Through a memorandum of understanding, the County provides certain management and administrative functions, including financial management and accounting.
 Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to:

-Local Agency Formation Commission of Napa County 1030 Seminary Street, Suite B Napa, California 94559
+Local Agency Formation Commission of Napa County 1030 Seminary Street, Suite B Napa, California 94559 with a set of provide the set of the set of

 BASIC FINANCIAL STATEMENTS